 - 6. Redundancy Payments will be calculated according to the Employment Rights Act 1996, but improvements to these are permitted.
-These improvements require that all continuous Local Government Service will be aggregated and also provide Local Authorities with the discretion to lift the limitation on the amount of "a week's pay" for redundancy payment calculation purposes from the normal statutory limit (£479 per week as at 6 April 2016) to the employee's actual weekly wage/salary.
-The Council has decided to use the discretion to base redundancy payments on the actual week's pay, if higher than the statutory limit. - 7.
+These improvements require that all continuous Local Government Service will be aggregated and also provide Local Authorities with the discretion to lift the limitation on the amount of "a week's pay" for redundancy payment calculation purposes from the normal statutory limit to the employee's actual weekly wage/salary.
+The Council has decided to use the discretion to base redundancy payments on the actual week's pay, if higher than the statutory limit.
+N.B.
+Actual salary will normally be basic salary plus any regular salary enhancements paid over the preceding 12 week period.
+Actual salary will not include the employer pension contribution - 7.
 Only completed years count for the purpose of calculating a redundancy payment. - 8.
 Employees who are aged 55 or over at the date of redundancy (with two or more years membership of the Pension Scheme) are entitled to early payment of pension and lump sum under the Local Government Pension Scheme Regulations 2013.